Boissy-Saint-Léger

 Boissy-Saint-Léger (/fr/) is a commune in the Val-de-Marne department in the southeastern suburbs of Paris, France.
 It is located 16.9 km from the center of Paris.

+Toponymy

+Boissy is believed to derive from a Gallo-Roman personal name Botius or Bodicius.
+Boissy was likely an estate belonging to a person of that name.
+Saint-Léger refers to Saint Léger d’Autun, a 7th century bishop and martyr.

 Transport

 Boissy-Saint-Léger is served by Boissy-Saint-Léger station on Paris RER line A. The station is the line's terminus.